Local Update of Census Addresses (LUCA) Operation

 What is LUCA?

 The Census Bureau relies on a complete and accurate address list to reach every living quarter and associated population for inclusion in the decennial census.
-LUCA provides an opportunity for governments to participate in reviewing this address list.
+LUCA provides an opportunity for governments to participate in reviewing the Census Address List.

-A LUCA review starts with governments reviewing their address count list by tabulation block and compare the totals to their own address list to determine if any discrepancies exist.
+A LUCA review starts with governments reviewing their Address Count Listing File (also referred to as block count list) by tabulation block and comparing the totals to their own address list to determine if any discrepancies exist.
 Governments may find the address count meets expectations and no further review may be necessary.

-Governments who agree to protect the confidentiality of our address list can receive the addresses for their jurisdiction.
-They have the option to provide suggestions to add residential addresses, delete residential addresses that do not exist or update the geographic location of residential addresses.
-The U.S. Census Bureau's address list includes street address or other descriptive information about the location where people live.
+Governments who agree to protect the confidentiality of the Census Address List can receive the addresses for their jurisdiction.
+They have the option to provide suggestions to add residential addresses, delete residential addresses that do not exist, or update the geographic location of residential addresses.
+The Census Address List includes street address or other descriptive information about the location where people live.

 Governments who provide suggestions will receive feedback on their submission and will have the option to appeal results to the Office of Management and Budget (OMB).